Intelligent design: Intelligent designer

 The contemporary intelligent design movement formulates its arguments in secular terms and intentionally avoids identifying the intelligent agent (or agents) they posit.
 Although they do not state that God is the designer, the designer is often implicitly hypothesized to have intervened in a way that only a god could intervene.
 Dembski, in The Design Inference (1998), speculates that an alien culture could fulfill these requirements.
-Of Pandas and People proposes that SETI illustrates an appeal to intelligent design in science.
+Of Pandas and People proposes that the search for extraterrestrial intelligence illustrates an appeal to intelligent design in science.
 In 2000, philosopher of science Robert T. Pennock suggested the Raëlian UFO religion as a real-life example of an extraterrestrial intelligent designer view that "make[s] many of the same bad arguments against evolutionary theory as creationists".
 The authoritative description of intelligent design, however, explicitly states that the Universe displays features of having been designed.
 Acknowledging the paradox, Dembski concludes that "no intelligent agent who is strictly physical could have presided over the origin of the universe or the origin of life."
 The leading proponents have made statements to their supporters that they believe the designer to be the Christian God, to the exclusion of all other religions.

 Beyond the debate over whether intelligent design is scientific, a number of critics argue that existing evidence makes the design hypothesis appear unlikely, irrespective of its status in the world of science.
 For example, Jerry Coyne asks why a designer would "give us a pathway for making vitamin C, but then destroy it by disabling one of its enzymes" (see pseudogene) and why a designer would not "stock oceanic islands with reptiles, mammals, amphibians, and freshwater fish, despite the suitability of such islands for these species".
 Coyne also points to the fact that "the flora and fauna on those islands resemble that of the nearest mainland, even when the environments are very different" as evidence that species were not placed there by a designer.
 Previously, in Darwin's Black Box, Behe had argued that we are simply incapable of understanding the designer's motives, so such questions cannot be answered definitively.
 Odd designs could, for example, "...have been placed there by the designer for a reason—for artistic reasons, for variety, to show off, for some as-yet-undetected practical purpose, or for some unguessable reason—or they might not."
 Coyne responds that in light of the evidence, "either life resulted not from intelligent design, but from evolution; or the intelligent designer is a cosmic prankster who designed everything to make it look as though it had evolved."